 (864) 287-8063 Ext.
 704

-Megan is the Director of Policy Research at ICS.
-She oversees the Institute’s policy research agenda, leads written projects, and communicates with a range of stakeholders in the early childhood world.
-She also edits and writes for ICS’s blog.
-A policy researcher by training, Megan’s work focuses on early childhood policies; systems-based reform for the benefit of families; and a re-conceptualization of the role of extended family to improve child outcomes.
+Megan oversees the Institute’s policy research agenda, leads written projects and communicates with a range of stakeholders in the early childhood world.
+She also writes for ICS’s blog.
+A policy researcher by training, Megan’s work focuses on early childhood policies, systems-based reform for the benefit of families, and a re-conceptualization of the role of extended family to improve child outcomes.
+Her areas of expertise span center-based care and education, pediatric health care policy and prenatal support policies.
 Megan also supports ICS’s work on Pay for Success for early childhood.

-Megan holds a Master of Public Policy, with a concentration in social policy, from the Edward J. Bloustein school at Rutgers University.
-She graduated magna cum laude from Fairfield University in Connecticut, majoring in sociology and politics.
-She lives in the New York City area with her husband and toddler.
+Megan holds a Master of Public Policy, with a concentration in social policy, from the Rutgers University.
+She graduated from Fairfield University, majoring in sociology and politics.
+She lives in the New York City area with her family.